nubolab-ffwd/svelte-fluent/src/routes/docs/components/+page.svelte.md

 	import ExampleOverlayDynamicText from '$lib/site/examples/overlay/dynamic-text/Example.svelte'
 </script>

-# {title}
+# Components

 ## FluentProvider

-The FluentProvider component provides configuration to child components in it's default slot.
+This component provides configuration to child components in it's default slot.

-Typically there is only a single instance of FluentProvider wrapping the top level of the application (e.g. in a `__layout.svelte` file in SvelteKit or similar).
-For specialized needs it's possible to nest multiple FluentProvider instances.
+Typically there is only a single instance of `FluentProvider` wrapping the top level of the application (e.g. in a `__layout.svelte` file in SvelteKit or similar).
+For specialized needs it's possible to nest multiple `FluentProvider` instances.

-The mandatory `bundles` argument takes a list of [FluentBundle](https://projectfluent.org/fluent.js/bundle/classes/fluentbundle.html) instances.When resolving a translation via it's `id` each of the provided bundles will be tried in sequence until the translation message is found making it possible to split your translations across several files and use different bundle configurations (like attached functions) for each of them.
+The mandatory `bundles` argument takes a list of [FluentBundle](https://projectfluent.org/fluent.js/bundle/classes/fluentbundle.html) instances.
+When resolving a translation each of the provided bundles will be tried in sequence until the translation message is found making it possible to split your translations across several files and use different bundle configurations (like attached functions) for each of them.

 The FluentBundle component also emits `error` events whenever a translation message fails to parse or render.